drscotthawley/iclr-blogpost-2026/_posts/2026-04-27-flow-where-you-want.md

 ---
 layout: distill
 title: "Flow Where You Want"
-description:
-  "This tutorial demonstrates how to add inference-time controls to pretrained flow-based generative models to make them perform tasks they weren't trained to do.
-We take an unconditional flow model trained on MNIST digits and apply two types of guidance: classifier guidance to generate specific digits, and inpainting to fill in missing pixels.
-Both approaches work by adding velocity corrections during the sampling process to steer the model toward desired outcomes.
-Since modern generative models operate in compressed latent spaces, we examine guidance methods that work directly in latent space as well as those that decode to pixel space.
-We also explore PnP-Flow, which satisfies constraints by iteratively projecting samples backward and forward in time rather than correcting flow velocities.
-The approaches demonstrated here work with other flow models and control tasks, so you can guide flows where you want them to go."
+description: "This tutorial demonstrates how to add inference-time controls to pretrained flow-based generative models.
+Using an unconditional MNIST flow model, we apply classifier guidance and inpainting by adding velocity corrections during sampling.
+We also explore PnP-Flow, which satisfies constraints through iterative projection rather than velocity correction."
 date: 2026-04-27
 future: true
 htmlwidgets: true